genomaths/usefr/README.md

 ### Dependences

-This package depends, so far, from: _BiocParallel_, _minpack.lm_, _numDeriv_.
+This package depends, so far, from: _BiocParallel_, _minpack.lm_, _numDeriv_, _copula_.
 There are also other dependencies which are included in R by default, e.g., _start_

 ### Install R dependencies: